hailee0710/Data-Movie/wp-content/plugins/simple-tags/readme.txt

 = Simple Tags is compatible with which WordPress versions ? =

+* 2.4 and upper are compatible only with WordPress 4.x !
 * 2.3 and upper are compatible only with WordPress 3.5 !
 * 2.0 and upper are compatible only with WordPress 3.0 & 3.1 & 3.2 & 3.3 !
 * 1.7 and upper are compatible only with WordPress 2.8, 2.9 !